kalabox/kalabox/docs/troubleshooting.md

 Check out [https://github.com/kalabox/kalabox/issues/1635](https://github.com/kalabox/kalabox/issues/1635) for more details on that issue.

+#### DNS Rebinding Protection

+Some Routers and Firewalls may prevent Kalabox from properly routing `yoursite.kbox.site` to your local environment through [DNS Rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) protection.
+DD-WRT router firmware enables this protection by default.

+If your site preview fails automatically, and you are unable to look up the url (`nslookup <sitename>.kbox.site)`), DNS rebinding protection may be the cause.
+If you can't or don't want to remove this protection, you can use the steps in [Working Offline](#working-offline) to bypass.

 ### Windows is also running VirtualBox

 In some cases you cannot use VirtualBox (a common development tool) with Hyper-V however there is a documentated workaround you can check out over at [https://derekgusoff.wordpress.com/2012/09/05/run-hyper-v-and-virtualbox-on-the-same-machine/](https://derekgusoff.wordpress.com/2012/09/05/run-hyper-v-and-virtualbox-on-the-same-machine/)